Pirelli's 2023 calendar celebrates passion behind the models

 Graham said having both her and fellow curvy model Lee in the calendar shows they are not “a token.
 We are women who represent women who look like us.”

 Lee appears in the calendar as the story teller.
-She hopes to represent Black women like herself through screen writing, bringing to the fore stories that will let young girls see themselves reflected in a way she wasn’t.
+She hopes to further represent Black women like herself through screenwriting, bringing to the fore stories that will let young girls see themselves reflected in a way she wasn’t.

 Her appearance on fashion billboards already has inspired young girls to reach out to her as a role model, and participating in the Pirelli calendar “is definitely monumental.
 I think it is unprecedented,“ Lee said.